 Paleo is not all about meat and fat.
 Vegetables contain protective nutrients that are a critical part of making this diet approach healthy for kids.

 More and more human studies are being done looking at the effect of a Paleo-type diet on weight, metabolism, immune function, neurological processes and heart health that show us this way of eating can be very healthy.
-But it has to be done in a healthy way if you're going to try it and that means, in part, lots and lots of vegetables!
+But it has to be done in a healthy way which means, in part, lots and lots of vegetables!

-Concern #3: Paleo Is Too Restrictive.
-Gluten-Free Is Enough
+Common Concern #3: Paleo Is Too Restrictive; Gluten-Free Is Enough

 Gluten is a type of protein found in grains.
-Wheat, rye, barley, spelt and kamut are commonly thought of as “the gluten-grains”, while grains like rice, millet, teff, quinoa, sorghum, and buckwheat are considered "gluten-free grains".
+Wheat, rye, barley, spelt, and kamut are commonly thought of as “the gluten-grains”, while rice, millet, teff, quinoa, sorghum, and buckwheat are considered "gluten-free grains".

-Many of the children I work with have been found to be gluten sensitive – either through testing or through careful tracking of symptoms.
+Many of the children I work with are gluten sensitive.
 It's not that surprising, since gluten is hard to digest and has been associated with over 200 medical symptoms and conditions including some cases of ADHD, anxiety, depression, autism, and autoimmune diseases.